CouncilofLorien/counciloflorien.github.io/docs/cards/O/oromes-warders.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > _**Unique.**_ _Alatar specific._ Playable on Alatar if Join the Hunt is in play.
 Your weapon/shield armor/helmet items are each worth full marshalling points.
 Your allies with a prowess attribute are each worth full marshalling points.
-Your Elf factions are each worth 2 marshalling points. <br>_“...to hunt, or to ride and run over the open lands by moonlight or starlight...”_ ***---Hob***
+Your Elf factions are each worth 2 marshalling points. <br>_“...to hunt, or to ride and run over the open lands by moonlight or starlight...”_ ***---&NoBreak;Hob***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>